SolraBizna/liso/examples/lish/README.md

 - `setenv <VARNAME=VALUE...>`: Set environment variables
 - `jobs`: Show all running jobs

 Anything you enter at the shell prompt will either be one of these builtin commands, or will be sent to the operating system for execution as a job.
 When a new job is created, Lish will switch to it automatically.
 Use control-X to switch between running jobs, or to return to the Lish prompt to start additional jobs.
-Press control-C to terminate the currently-selected job.
+If you're on a UNIX (such as BSD or Linux), you can press control-C to terminate the currently-selected job.
 When you're finished playing around, just type `exit` at the shell prompt to quit.